 We against him

-Humans have always been driven by the "us versus them" tribal mechanic.
-Throughout history, men have always been against other men.
+Humans have always been driven by the tribal mechanics of “us versus them.”
+Throughout history men have always been against other men.
 From another country, another religion, another political inclination, another ethnic group.

 But now it's "us against the virus".
-Flattening the contagion curve makes us stay home to protect the community.
+Flattening the infection curve makes us stay at home to protect the community.
 It teaches us to do our part for the common good.
-We've been very good at splitting up, usually.
+We were very good at splitting up, usually.
 Often against "the others".
-Now, if we want, we can all be "the others".
+Now everyone, if we want, can be "the others".

 Everyone is helping